Hrk84ya/RAG-Chatbot/README.md

 > **Note on BGE:** If using the BGE reranker, `sentence-transformers` will
 > download `BAAI/bge-reranker-large` (~1.5GB) on first run.
 This is automatic.

+> **Note on Voice Features:** Voice input/output requires `SpeechRecognition`, `gTTS`, and `audio-recorder-streamlit`.
+These are optional - the app will run without them if not installed.

 ### 2. Configure API keys

 ```bash